-There are numerous ways to learn classical guitar, but unless you’re highly disciplined, a guitar teacher is often the best route.
-Guitar instructors understand the discipline necessary to learn classical guitar and have developed methods designed to help you master the skills needed to learn classical guitar playing.
+There are numerous ways to learn, but unless you’re highly disciplined, a guitar teacher is often the best route.
+Guitar instructors understand the discipline necessary to learn classical guitar and have developed methods designed to help you master the skills needed.

 Below is an example of the type of lesson you might encounter in advanced classical guitar classes.
-This is a fingerpicking exercise designed for beginners in classical guitar.
+This is a finger-picking exercise designed for beginners.
 While it’s a simplified example, it illustrates the type of lesson you’ll encounter when you get started with lessons.

-There’s no rule that says you have to use a teacher to learn classical guitar, but if you decide to go it on your own and you’re ab absolute beginner of the form, you should consider listening to some classical guitarists Segovia, Alan Banks, and Liona Boyd, and any of the 18th and 19th century masters.
+There’s no rule that says you have to use a teacher to learn, but if you decide to go it on your own and you’re an absolute beginner of the form, you should consider listening to some players such as; Segovia, Alan Banks, and Liona Boyd, and any of the 18th and 19th century masters.

-As a classical guitarist, you’re also more likely to incorporate scales into your practice sessions.
-Scale exercises like the one below are useful in developing an extensive knowledge of the fretboard and help develop the coordination necessary to play some of the fast, complex runs found in classical guitar.
+You’re also more likely to incorporate scales into your practice sessions.
+Scale exercises like the one below are useful in developing an extensive knowledge of the fretboard and help develop the coordination necessary to play some of the fast, complex runs.
 The first example shows some of the articulation markings you’ll encounter.

 The second exercise is a picking exercise played with sixteenth notes.
 The example after this one is a triplet based arpeggio pattern with a moving bass.
-Start slow and master this example to hear some of the distinct characteristics of classical guitar.
+Start slow and master this example to hear some of the distinct characteristics.

-If you choose to teach yourself how to play classical guitar, consider finding a good video course to help you along.
+If you choose to teach yourself how to play, consider finding a good video course to help you along.
 A video lesson series gives you the advantage of being able to watch a teacher and refer back when you need reinforcement.
-The desire to learn classical guitar is admirable, but be aware going in to it that it’s a style of playing that offers challenges beyond those found in some other styles of music.
+The desire to learn is admirable, but be aware going in to it that it’s a style of playing that offers challenges beyond those found in some other styles of music.